dwavesystems/dwave-ocean-sdk/docs/examples/map_dqm.rst

 >>> borders = G.edges       # doctest: +SKIP

 You can now create a :class:`dimod.DiscreteQuadraticModel` class to represent the problem.
-The problem's variables are the states; any map can be colored with four colors, and these four colors are set as the *cases* of these variables.
+Because any planar map can be colored with four colors or fewer, represent each state with a discrete variable that has four *cases* (binary variables can have two values; discrete variables can have some arbitrary number of cases).

-By setting quadratic bias values of 1 between identical cases of variables that share a border, and zeros otherwise, you increase the energy of the DQM for every two adjacent states with the same color (this is known as a :term:`penalty model`).
+For every pair of states that share a border, set a quadratic bias of :math:`1` between the variables' identical cases and :math:`0` between all different cases (by default, the quadratic bias is zero).
+Such as :term:`penalty model` adds a value of :math:`1` to solutions of the DQM for every pair of neighboring states with the same color.
+Optimal solutions are those with the fewest such neighboring states.

 >>> import dimod
 ...